Pope Leo XIII: Health

-At the time of his election in 1878, the Pope had started to experience a slight tremor in his hand due to a poorly undertaken bloodletting procedure for a previous malady.
+At the time of his election in 1878, the pope had started to experience a slight tremor in his hand due to a poorly undertaken bloodletting procedure for a previous malady.

-In March 1899, it had been believed that the Pope was gravely ill and that he was nearing death.
-Originally, it was presumed that the Pope was suffering from a violent case of pneumonia and that the alarm was raised regarding his health.
-However, it was soon discovered that the reason for the Pope's illness was the sudden inflammation of a cyst which had been troubling him for almost thirty years and which had never been previously removed.
+In March 1899, it had been believed that the pope was gravely ill and that he was nearing death.
+Originally, it was presumed that the pope was suffering from a violent case of pneumonia and that the alarm was raised regarding his health.
+However, it was soon discovered that the reason for the pope's illness was the sudden inflammation of a cyst which had been troubling him for almost thirty years and which had never been previously removed.
 The only reason it had never been of any particular concern was due to incisions designed for pain relief.
 While Leo XIII strongly rejected the notion of surgery at first, he was persuaded by Cardinal Mariano Rampolla del Tindaro that it was necessary to ensure his good health.
 Before the pope was taken for surgery, he asked that his chaplain celebrate Mass in his private chapel while the operation was taking place.
-Reportedly, the cyst removed was the size of an ordinary-sized orange.
+Reportedly, the cyst removed "was the size of an ordinary-sized orange".

 Towards the end of his life, Leo XIII resorted to using a gold-headed cane when going on walks, as he often found it difficult to do so.
-While Leo XIII was certainly able to walk without it, he only did so if he felt truly comfortable in doing so.
+While Leo XIII was certainly able to walk without it, he only walked without a cane if he truly felt comfortable doing so.
 When there were ever rumors about his health, Leo XIII was known to mischievously walk about briskly to dispel the rumors.